 - Conference Budget: Grow a budget for participating in conferences.
 Either start speaking, sponsor, or host a booth if there is a budget to do so.

 - Webinars: Host fancy webinars or videos.
 For example, Capital One interviews API experts for their DevExchange.

 - Whitepapers: Generating these can appeal to CTO/CIO/decision-maker types

 - Conference: And the crowning jewel of community is hosting your own conference.

 And last but certainly not least, codes of conduct are a de facto standard for any community.
 Inclusion and trust are vital to a healthy community, but so are maintaining rules that protect the safety of participants.

-There are many great groups to base a code of conduct from.
-You can find a templates quite easily on Github.
-More important than having a code of conduct however, is actually backing it up.
-As a community leader your job is to model the behavior you want and quickly disengage and stop any negative behavior with the Hammer of Thor.
+There are many great groups to base a code of conduct off of.
+You can find templates quite easily on Github.
+More important than having a code of conduct, however, is actually backing it up.
+As a community leader, your job is to model the behavior you want and quickly disengage and stop any negative behavior with the Hammer of Thor.
 Failing to put an end to this can cause terrible experiences for users.

 Final Thoughts on Sustaining A Developer Community

 Developer communities can be magical.
 They can be the reason someone starts coding.
 It can be the reason a team creates an app to help others.
 It can also be the reason a business finds success and other sources of revenue.
 They connect people and provide a sense of belonging across geographical boundaries.
 Communities can literally be the reason someone loves their work or finds peace during a hectic day.

 Creating a community requires a sense of extroversion and aggressive inclusion.
 Whichever flavor you decide upon, be sure to find the happiness in growing a community.
 It’s some of the most fun work around.